QuentinRa/blog.quentinra.dev/cybersecurity/cryptography/algorithms/hashing/cracking/john.md

 * 🔢 add a number at the end
 * 🔣 add a symbol after the number <small>(if required)</small>

-This is the default mode for JtR.
-It can be explicitly called with
+This is the default mode.
+It can be explicitly called with:

 ```shell!
 $ john myhash --single [...]